Pornographic material has been with us for a very long time. It’s certainly not a modern concept. What has changed...

 Because gambling addiction is not always recognised as a mental health disorder, and instead is often seen as a moral failing, many gambling addicts do not receive the help they need in a timely manner.
 However, the good news is that help is available and that, with the right support, most gambling addicts can gain control over their condition.

 In the short-term, medication can help.
 Because the “high” in gambling is associated with the secretion of serotonin in the brain, medication that affects serotonin can provide some relief.

 However, for a long-term solution to gambling addiction, it is important to attend a suitable form of therapy, perhaps in parallel with active membership of a self-help group such as one of the various “twelve-step” programmes available in the community.

 Therapies that have been clinically proven to help with gambling addiction include Cognitive Behavioural Therapy, which helps the patient to replace damaging behaviours with new, more useful and productive ones, and is often the most effective treatment for this issue, and Psychodynamic Therapy.
 Family therapy or couples therapy can also be indicated for gambling addiction, as the addiction tends to have a very negative impact on the whole family, which may benefit from help with reconfiguring their relationships and rebuilding trust.
 Because everyone’s situation is unique, the Therapist may choose to tailor a bespoke approach to Therapy, using various modalities to address the issues at hand.

-If you would like to talk to someone about issues relating to gambling addiction, please get in touch with us at the Private Therapy Clinic by telephone at: 020 3887 2866, book online or by email at: email@example.com.
+If you would like to talk to someone about issues relating to gambling addiction, please get in touch with the Private Therapy Clinic on Whatsapp message at: +447511116565 email, chat bot or book online to arrange an appointment.